 Also, when tattooing needles puncture very thin areas of skin, the pain can feel quite sharp and intense when compared to the regular burning/scratching sensation that comes with being tattooed on most areas of ‘averagely thick’ skin (such as forearms, thighs and chest areas for example).

 Different areas of the wrist will result in different amounts of pain due to different thicknesses of skin and varying amounts of bony areas.
 Essentially, the more fat and underlying tissue, the less painful a tattoo will be.

 Below are common wrist tattoo areas along with a description of why they might hurt.

 Inner Wrist Tattoo Pain

-Inner wrist tattoos can be quite painful due to soft and sensitive nature of the skin around that area.
+Inner wrist tattoos can be quite painful due to the soft and sensitive nature of the skin around this area.